ssluo/ssluo.github.io/index.md

 ![alt text](https://github.com/ssluo/ssluo.github.io/blob/master/assets/images/birds.jpeg?raw=true)

 Hello!
-I'm Serena Luo, a fifth year student at Northeastern University studying economics, with an interest in business analytics and game theory.
+I'm Serena Luo -- a senior at Northeastern University studying economics with an interest in business analytics and game theory.

-I currently co-op as a Fare Policy Analysis Assistant at the Massachusetts Bay Transportation Authority (MBTA), where I do fare policy analysis and fare modeling.
+I currently intern as a Fare Policy Analysis Assistant at the Massachusetts Bay Transportation Authority (MBTA), where I do fare policy analysis and fare modeling.
 I have been involved in all parts of the data analysis process--project scoping, developing analysis methodology, script coding and documentation, and presenting results.

 My past work experiences were at Wayfair and Guy Carpenter.
-My first co-op at Wayfair gave me the opportunity to do deep dives into pricing databases and communicate pricing logic to other teams.
+My first internship at Wayfair gave me the opportunity to do deep dives into pricing databases and communicate pricing logic to other teams.
 At Guy Carpenter, I gained experience with catastrophe modeling and improved the analyst workflow by automating many data cleaning processes in R.

 ![alt text](https://github.com/ssluo/ssluo.github.io/blob/master/assets/images/dance.jpg?raw=true)